Check out this great video as it demonstrates very effectively what happens in your brain when you feel anxiety or stress. "Knowledge is power"

 Anxiety, Fear or Panic can have a significant impact on a person's life.
 It can influence their behaviour and their daily life.
-In extreme cases, it's impact can severely reduce the quality of life and can impair their ability to do normal everyday tasks.
+In extreme cases, it impacts can severely reduce the quality of life and can impair their ability to do normal everyday tasks.

 Trying to control anxiety can lead to feeling more intensely anxious for longer and can lead to developing an anxiety disorder.
 Anxious people might try to avoid feeling anxious and to escape from the distressing experience.
 In doing so they can become anxious about being anxious, thus entering a vicious cycle of fear.

 Treatment for anxiety disorders is to some extent different to general counselling or therapy.
 Anxiety disorder treatment requires specific knowledge, skills and strategies relevant to the particular anxiety disorder.
-This takes place in the context of a person specific therapy process, the treatment goes beyond general anxiety management such as relaxation and provides techniques and methods that empowers the sufferer to manage and permanently overcome their fears .
+This takes place in the context of a person-specific therapy process, the treatment goes beyond general anxiety management such as relaxation and provides techniques and methods that empower the sufferer to manage and permanently overcome their fears.

 This is characterized by excessive anxiety and worry lasting 6 months or more.
 It is accompanied by central nervous problems including bodily tension, restlessness, irritability, fatigue, poor concentration and sleep disturbance.
 Worries usually relate to education, work, finances, safety, social issues and often minor issues such as being on time.